rathinaraja/MRI_Ultrasound_Visualizer/README.md

 ## Background

-In MRI-ultrasound fusion biopsy, a patient's prior multiparametric MRI (used to identify suspicious regions) is nonrigidly registered — "fused" — with a real-time transrectal ultrasound scan taken during the biopsy itself.
-This lets a urologist target MRI-visible lesions precisely, typically alongside a systematic 12-core template biopsy of the whole gland.
-Every core's 3D location is tracked mechanically, so afterward each biopsy can be placed exactly where it was taken from, relative to both the MRI and ultrasound volumes — enabling image-pathology correlation that a biopsy report alone can't provide.
+In **MRI–ultrasound fusion-guided prostate biopsy**, a patient’s previously acquired multiparametric MRI, which is used to identify suspicious prostate lesions, is nonrigidly registered or “fused” with a real-time transrectal ultrasound volume acquired during the biopsy procedure.
+This fusion enables the urologist to accurately target MRI-visible lesions while also performing systematic sampling, typically using a 12-core biopsy template across the prostate.

+Because the three-dimensional position of each biopsy needle trajectory is mechanically tracked, every tissue core can subsequently be mapped back to its precise anatomical location relative to both the MRI and ultrasound volumes.
+This spatial correspondence enables direct **image–pathology correlation**, providing substantially richer information than a conventional biopsy report alone.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>